Unknown Soldier (DC Comics): Eddie Ray

-In Star Spangled War Stories #153, a soldier named Eddie Ray is introduced.
+In Star Spangled War Stories #153 (reprinted from issue #36 with a new framing sequence), by Robert Kanigher and Irv Novick, a soldier named Eddie Ray is introduced.
 His Serial Number is 32891681 which can be read on pages 5–6.
 Although he is not confirmed as the identity of the Unknown Soldier, it is strongly hinted at because his face is never shown.
 The origin story in Star Spangled War Stories #154 (December–January 1970 – 1971) reveals that the Unknown Soldier is an unnamed young man who joins the United States Army together with his brother Harry less than two months before the Japanese attack on Pearl Harbor.
 Assigned to the Philippines when the Pacific War breaks out, he and Harry are present when the Japanese sweep across the islands.
 In their foxhole, Harry tells his brother not to lose hope even though they are outnumbered, because "one guy can affect the outcome of a whole war!
 One guy in the right place... at the right time..."

 The two are fighting off wave after wave of invading Japanese soldiers when a hand grenade lands near their foxhole.
 Harry throws himself on the grenade and is killed instantly, but the explosion also injures the unnamed soldier's face.
 In a rage, the soldier defeats the remaining Japanese single-handedly, but his face has been obliterated by the grenade and doctors are unable to restore it.
 Turning down a Medal of Honor for his actions, the soldier instead volunteers to be that "one man in the right place" that Harry spoke of.
 His previous identity is erased and he undergoes intensive training to become an intelligence operative code-named "The Unknown Soldier".

 The series does not take place linearly, but has individual stories scattered throughout all the years of the war and in various theaters.
 Over the course of the series, the Unknown Soldier also builds up a supporting cast, including Sergeant Chat Noir, an African American soldier and former French Resistance leader whom the Soldier first encounters a few days prior to D-Day.
 The Soldier also occasionally uses the services of an informant known only as Sparrow, who works behind enemy lines.